-As the owner of a machine, you can see when it’s no longer working because you had prior experience of what it looked like when it working and can decide to upgrade the program or purchase a new one.
-With outside eyes, you can observe the symptoms associated with a breakdown in the functioning of a machine and can take appropriate action.
+When you own a computer, you can see when it’s no longer working because you had prior experience of when it was working and can decide to upgrade certain programs or purchase a new computer.
+With outside eyes, you can observe the symptoms associated with a breakdown in the functioning of a computer and can take appropriate action.

-It’s not so easy to observe the symptoms associated with a breakdown in our heart and mind's functioning.
-We know we have eyes because we can see through them but we can’t see our eyes unless we look in a mirror.
-We can feel within us when something is wrong but feelings are internal and so, you can’t diagnose what is wrong without looking within.
+It’s not so easy to observe the symptoms associated with a breakdown in the functioning of our heart and mind because we can't easily see the dysfunction when we're living it.
+We can feel within us when something is wrong but feelings are internal and so, you can’t diagnose what is wrong without looking at the causes from within.

 Your programming is your mirror.
 When I say programming, I mean the beliefs, values, and systems with which you were raised.
 Mistakenly, many people believe that the past should stay in the past but you can’t escape your past.
 You can’t escape your programming but you can change it.